2020–21 figure skating season: Age eligibility

-Skaters are eligible to compete in ISU events on the junior or senior levels according to their age:
+Skaters were eligible to compete in International Skating Union (ISU) events at the junior or senior levels according to their age.
+These rules may not have applied to non-ISU events such as national championships.

 Changes

 If skaters of different nationalities team up, the ISU requires that they choose one country to represent.Date refers to date when the change occurred or, if not available, the date when the change was announced.